Fly on the Wall (song): Live performances

 "Fly on the Wall" was one of the songs on the setlist of Cyrus' first international concert tour, the Wonder World Tour (2009).
 The performance began with two overhead screens displaying a frog catching a fly while two acrobats scaled imaginary walls.
 Cyrus and her dancers then emerged from a green tractor to begin the song.
 She wore an extravagant white dress with a feathered back and used elaborate choreography.
 At one point during the performance, Cyrus unexpectedly flew over the crowd for a few seconds.
 At the conclusion, Cyrus and her background dancers grouped together to perform a segment of the dance from Michael Jackson's "Thriller" music video.
 She performed it at the Rock in Rio concert in Lisbon, Portugal on May 29, 2010 and Madrid, Spain on June 4, 2010.

-Cyrus last performed the song during her Gypsy Heart Tour (2011) and more recently during the Latin American part of her Attention Tour (2022).
+Cyrus also performed the song during her Gypsy Heart Tour (2011) dressed in a leather black tank top and pants, where it was the ninth song on the setlist.
+It was performed most recently during the South America part of her Attention Tour (2022).